wjassim/WARP-Q/README.md

 Figure 2: SDTW-based accumulated cost and optimal path between two signals. (a) plots of a reference signal and its corresponding coded version from a WaveNet coder at 6 kb/s (obtained from the VAD stage), (b) normalised MFCC matrices of the two signals, (c) plots of SDTW-based accumulated alignment cost matrix $D_{(X,Y)}$ and its optimal path $P^\ast$ between the MFCC matrix $Y$ of the reference signal and a patch $X$ extracted from the MFCC matrix of the degraded signal.
 The optimal indices ($a^{\ast} \& b^{\ast}$) are also shown. $X$ corresponds to a short segment (2 s long) from the WaveNet signal (highlighted in green color).
 </p>

+An evaluation using waveform matching, parametric and generative neural vocoder based codecs as well as channel and environmental noise shows that WARP-Q has better correlation and codec quality ranking for novel codecs compared to traditional metrics as well as the versatility of capturing other types of degradations, such as additive noise and transmission channel degradations.

 # Requirements
 Run using python 3.x and include these package dependencies in your virtual environment: